-- •Individual homework assistance
+- Individual homework assistance

-- •Small group homework assistance
+- Small group homework assistance

-- •Read Aloud for Accelerated Reading outcomes
+- Read Aloud for Accelerated Reading outcomes

-- •Independent Reading for Accelerated Reading outcomes
+- Independent Reading for Accelerated Reading outcomes

-- •iReady Reading or Math Programming opportunities
+- iReady Reading or Math Programming opportunities

-- •Sight Word Flash Cards
+- Sight Word Flash Cards

 - Multiplication Flash Cards

 Students will participate in daily homework assistance and specialized tutoring services, with access to OCPS Launchpad, Canvas and Skyward platforms to access online curriculum and daily assignments.
-The purpose is to utilize this time to recover failing grades and complete homework, along with any and all assignments not completed during the school day.
+The purpose is to utilize this time to recover failing grades and complete homework, as well as any and all assignments not completed during the school day.
 POWERHOUR/Project Learn was developed to engage young people in learning, encourage them to succeed in school and help them become lifelong learners.
-Project Learn is based on the research of Dr. Reginald Clark whose work demonstrated that high-achieving students participated in more activities that reinforced the skills and knowledge they learned in school.
+Project Learn is based on Dr. Reginald Clark's research whose work demonstrated that high-achieving students participated in more activities that reinforced the skills and knowledge they learned in school.
 The program consists of five components: (1) homework help and tutoring, (2) high-yield learning activities to help youth apply what they learn in the classroom, (3) incentives that reward participants for positive academic participation and to encourage parental involvement, (4) parental involvement, and (5) collaboration with schools to help develop individualized plans for participations to build their competency in challenging subjects.
+Evidence-based study performed by Columbia University.